 Remember that?

-Lee has also been featured in the TV document, well actually a couple of them, TV documentaries, The Evidence for Heaven and The Search for Heaven, both Grizzly Adams Productions.
+TV documentaries, The Evidence for Heaven and The Search for Heaven, both Grizzly Adams productions.

-Stay right where you are and we'll be right back.
+Stay right where you are, and we'll be right back.

 Well, all right, Dr. Bauman, again, welcome back.

-And I would like to ask you, you know, I have interviewed probably hundreds, if not thousands, of doctors and scientists, and I find that the great percentage of them, when they're pressed right to the wall, Which I do with a lot of them.
+And I would like to ask you, you know, I've interviewed probably hundreds, if not thousands, of doctors and scientists, and I find that the great percentage of them, when they're pressed right to the wall, which I do with a lot of them, don't believe in God at all.

-And I think the reason for that, at least from my own experience, having gone through undergraduate school, where I personally was a biology major and a chemistry minor, and then of course we go through medical school, the scientific method basically mandates that If you cannot prove that something exists, then you have to doubt its true existence.
+And I think the reason for that, at least from my own experience, having gone through undergraduate school where I personally was a biology major and a chemistry minor, and then, of course, we go through medical school, the scientific method basically mandates that if you cannot prove that something exists, then you have to doubt its true existence.

 And certainly that was where I found myself, and I think that's where most of my colleagues are right now.